What are your policies and procedures?

 What class do I need to take prior to ACLS (Advanced Cardiovascular Life Support)?

 The Heart & Stroke Foundation BLS (Basic Life Support) Provider is the precursor to ACLS.
-You can take a recertification of the BLS class if you hold a valid CPR-HCP certificate from another company.
-You cannot recertify for BLS using a CPR-C certificate.
+You can take a renewal of the BLS class if you hold a valid CPR-HCP certificate from another company.
+You cannot renew for BLS using a CPR-C certificate.

 Still have questions?
 Visit our Policies & Procedures page.

 Unfortunately our Vancouver location is not currently wheelchair accessible, as there are 4 steps down to enter the facility.
 However, the Richmond Olympic Oval is wheelchair accessible.